 Quick but important reminder: Gender biases can have a huge impact on the experiences and assessments of nonbinary and/or transgender folks.
 Although these biases may manifest themselves in a slightly different manner, it’s important to stay alert and keep your eyes peeled.

 10. Law of small numbers bias

 Unfortunately, we’re not that good at knowing our own biases.
-In fact, research has suggested that the more help you need in this area, the harder it is to recognize that you need help.
+Research has suggested that the more help you need in this area, the harder it is to recognize that you need help.
 People underestimate their own bias, and the most biased among us underestimate it the most.

 So, one step is to check yourself through some unbiased means.
 One method that researchers at the University of Washington, University of Virginia, Harvard University, and Yale University have used is the Implicit Association Test, which is freely available to everyone.
 Fair warning, though: you might not be comfortable or agree with the results, but that’s probably just your bias talking.

 Next, give yourself permission to be human and recognize the limits of your own understanding.
 Just being aware of your biases will not, in and of itself, enable you to overcome your biases.
-This doesn’t mean that we should ignore our biases or give into them.
-Instead, we need to set up systems, processes, procedures, and even technology, that enable us to make better decisions.
+This doesn’t mean we should ignore or give in to our biases.
+Instead, we need to set up systems, processes, procedures, and even technology that enable us to make better decisions.
 Ask for help.
 Get feedback from others.
 Set firm criteria and be consistent.
 Most of all, keep an open mind.

 Your browser is out of date.
 Our website is built to provide a faster, more engaging experience.
 Your browser may not support all of our features.
 Please update to the latest version of Microsoft Edge or contact your network administrator.